It’s no longer news. Starting a blog and making money online is very possible. No mater your location.

 So if for instance you’re passionate about egusi soup like I mentioned earlier, instead of focusing on blogging about egusi soup, you can look at other things related to that subject with a more broader audience and include it as part of your blogging topic.

-This is to say that instead of starting a blog about egusi, you could start a blog about Nigerian soups which egusi soup is also part of.
+This is to say that instead of starting a blog about egusi soup, you could start a blog about soups generally, continental dishes or you focus on targeting soups and foods eaten within a particular geographical region say Africa, Europe, Nigeria, USA etc.

-When you do this, you’ll find out that your passion meets up with other people’s passion.
+When you do this, you’ll find out that your passion meets up with what a large number of other people are also interested in.
+With this, it will be easier to get a decent traffic over to your blog.

-This will not only be lucrative when it comes to monetizing your blog, it will give you access to a larger audience.
+In the long run, this will not only be lucrative when it comes to monetizing your blog, it will also give you access to a larger audience.

 And remember, when more people are interested in a topic, there’s a higher possibility of making a lucrative business out of the topic.